wadave/vertex-ai-agents/a2a-on-ae-multiagent/README.md

 ### 2. Deploy MCP servers

-Navigate to the `a2a_multiagent_mcp_app/mcp_servers` sub directories and follow the `README.md` file to set up the MCP servers on Cloud Run.
+Navigate to the parent directory and go to the `mcp_servers` sub directories and follow the `README.md` file to set up the MCP servers on Cloud Run.

 ### 3. Deploy A2A Agents

-Navigate to the `a2a_multiagent_mcp_app/a2a_agents` sub directories and follow the `README.md` file to set up the A2A agents on Agent Engine.
+Navigate to the `a2a_multiagent_mcp_app/a2a_agents` directory and follow the `README.md` file to set up the A2A agents on Agent Engine.

 ### 4. Run the Application